Vets-Who-Code/Prework/README.md

 ### Code Editor

-There are many options when it comes to which editor to choose and we (and many others in our industry) prefer VS Code due to it's efficiencies and ability to customize.
+VS Code is our primary text editor and is **MANDATORY**.
 Download it [here](https://code.visualstudio.com/download) and play around with it to become familiar since you will spend many hours in this environment!

 ### Command Line Interface